MrDandycorn/vk-botting/docs/commands.rst

             await ctx.send('Why is it here.
 It takes no arguments :thonk:')

-The first parameter of the error handler is the :class:`.Context` while the second one is an exception that is derived from :exc:`exceptions.CommandError`.
+The first parameter of the error handler is the :class:`.Context` while the second one is an exception that is derived from :exc:`.CommandError`.
 A list of errors is found in the :ref:`vk_api_errors` page of the documentation.

 Checks
 -------

 There are cases when we don't want a user to use our commands.
 They don't have permissions to do so or maybe we blocked them from using our bot earlier.
-The commands extension comes with full support for these things in a concept called a check.
+The library comes with full support for these things in a concept called a check.

 A check is a basic predicate that can take in a :class:`.Context` as its sole parameter.
 Within it, you have the following
 options:

 - Return ``True`` to signal that the person can run the command.
 - Return ``False`` to signal that the person cannot run the command.
-- Raise a :exc:`exceptions.CommandError` derived exception to signal the person cannot run the command.
+- Raise a :exc:`.CommandError` derived exception to signal the person cannot run the command.

     - This allows you to have custom error messages for you to handle in the :ref:`error handlers <vk_api_error_handler>`.